validitylabs/daa/README.md

 ![Imgur](https://i.imgur.com/y5yI5Ex.png)Is it possible to be destructed before it’s concluded by the owner?
 External donation can only be accepted when the proposal is created (open and before it becomes concludable nor concluded).
 No need to be votable.

+The payout function for external funds is freezed or not during the

 ### General Assembly

 There are two types of General Assembly (GA).
 One is the ordinary GA, set by the delegate; The other one is the extraordinary GA, set by a proposal.
 Such proposal should be initiated by any member in case of emergency and voted by all members.